 Most of the training lectures are to be found on the EURL-AP intranet.
 Within a dedicated menu, NRL members can consult on-line or download the PDF formatted versions constituting the various training notes.
 This possibility is only granted to NRLs which are free to use the notes within the scope of their national training programs.

 By end of 2009, the EURL-AP team realised a DVD illustrating the implementation of the official method.
 The video sequences illustrate different phases of preparation before final microscopic observation :

 - Sieving and slide mounting

-- Some bad example that should be avoid
+- Some bad examples that should be avoid

-The intention of the video sequence which was offered to the NRLs in between December 2009 and February 2010 was to standardize as much as possible the sample preparation by using the official method.
+The intention of the video sequence offered to the NRLs was to standardize as much as possible the sample preparation by using the official method.
 In this respect it also illustrates the use of the photopolymer used for the permanent slides.
 Actually over the years the EURL-AP demonstrated the key issue of slide mounting for a correct detection of animal proteins and their estimation of adulteration levels.